soarsmu/Compressor/README.md

 │   └── vulnerability_prediction
-│       ├── baseline (trained models of the baseline) │       ├── checkpoint (trained models of compressed models) │       └── finetune (code for compressing and finetuning GraphCodeBERT on clone detection) │
+│       ├── baseline (trained models of the baseline) │       ├── checkpoint (trained models of compressed models) │       └── finetune (code for compressing and finetuning GraphCodeBERT on vulnerability prediction) │
 └──python_parser (a parser to turn code into data flow graph, specifically designed for GraphCodeBERT, from its offical repository)
 ```